SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 permission (Permission)
 -----------------------

+| Configuration options related to permissions and permission handling
+|

 * **forge-permissions-handler**

   | If ``true``, Sponge plugins will be used to handle permissions rather than any Forge mod